ajitrajasekharan/ajitrajasekharan.github.io/_posts/2021-01-02-my-first-post.md

 <img src="http://ajitrajasekharan.github.io/images/bbcmag.png" width="600">

 _**Figure 4b1.** Label magnification of bert-base-cased model.
 About 9.3k human-labeled terms are magnified 3 times to create ~29k terms.
-The original label count of 20k is magnified 27k times to 569 million labels.
+The original label strength of 20k is magnified 27k times to 569 million labels.
 The performance of this approach relies on this magnification.
 Image by Author_

 <img src="http://ajitrajasekharan.github.io/images/bbcpie.png" width="600">